Key Considerations When Choosing the Right Mechanical Conveyor

 3 – Hygienic / Sanitary Requirements

 A crucial deciding factor in choosing a conveyor is the hygiene specification.
-With food and pharmaceutical grade applications requiring some of the highest sanitation standards a fully enclosed, clean and dust-free conveyor is essential.
+With food and pharmaceutical grade applications requiring some of the highest sanitation standards, a fully enclosed, clean and dust-free conveyor is essential.
 In addition, choosing a conveyor that incorporates easy to clean or ‘clean-in-place’ features will be another key consideration.
-The Cableflow Tubular Drag Conveyor, offers a fully enclosed system that minimizes the risk of dust emission or product contamination and can be fitted with a variety of clean in place solutions to speed up the sanitation process.
-Cableflow conveyors can also be supplied with FDA-compliant coated rope to eliminate product contact with the metal-stranded cable thereby reducing possible harborage points and reducing the risk of metallic contamination.
+The Cablevey Tubular Drag Conveyor offers a fully enclosed system that minimizes the risk of dust emission or product contamination and can be fitted with a variety of clean in place solutions to speed up the sanitation process.
+Cablevey conveyors can also be supplied with FDA-compliant coated rope to eliminate product contact with the metal-stranded cable, thereby reducing possible harborage points and reducing the risk of metallic contamination.
 Many of these features are also available on an Aero-Mechanical Conveyor which, due to its near-to-total product transfer capability, also helps minimize any residual product in the system between batches.

 4 – Installation Speed or Mobile Requirement